Find Trade Colleges

 Orlando, FL

-AdventHealth University came in at #17 in this year’s edition of the Best Allied Health Professions Bachelor’s Degree Trade Schools ranking.
-Located in the city of Orlando, AHU is a private not-for-profit college with a small student population.
+AdventHealth University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #17 on the list.
+Located in the large city of Orlando, AHU is a private not-for-profit college with a small student population.

 On average, allied health graduates from AHU take out $25,567 in student loans while working on their Bachelor's Degree.